xwmario/Warez/README.md

 - [GFXDomain.net Tutorials board](http://forum.gfxdomain.net/forums/others-tutorials.42/) Forum with free tutorials for graphic design, mostly via premium file hosts but some torrents
 - [tpget](https://github.com/0x6a73/tpget) Tutorialspoint downloader tool.
 - [FreeTutorial](https://www.freetutorials.eu/) Free tutorials page, hacking courses & more.
+- [How to use eMule in 2018](https://www.reddit.com/r/Piracy/comments/9p82e1/how_to_use_emule_in_2018/) An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.
+- [How To Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) PDF from weboas.is

 ## Direct Download Streaming
 - [filechef](http://filechef.com/)